Amnesty International apologizes to Russia's Navalny, restores 'prisoner of conscience' status

 "Following careful evaluation Amnesty International has decided to re-designate Alexei Navalny as a 'Prisoner of Conscience,'" it said in a statement emailed to Reuters.

+The 44-year-old Russian opposition politician was arrested in January and sentenced to jail for parole violations he called trumped up.

-“Amnesty International made a wrong decision ... and apologizes for the negative impacts this has had on Alexei Navalny personally, and the activists in Russia and around the world who tirelessly campaign for his freedom,” it said.
-The news broke a day after Leonid Volkov, Navalny’s chief of staff, told Canadian legislators that the reversal was coming.
+"Amnesty International made a wrong decision ... and apologizes for the negative impacts this has had on Alexei Navalny personally, and the activists in Russia and around the world who tirelessly campaign for his freedom," it said.
+Leonid Volkov, Navalny's chief of staff, said on Twitter that "the ability to recognize mistakes and move on is the most important thing that distinguishes normal people from Putins."

 Navalny has been criticized for past nationalist statements against illegal immigration and for attending an annual nationalist march several years ago.